 The Draft EIR has been distributed for comment to all registered I&APs for a period of 66 calendar days.
-A number of public interactions will be held during the comment period on the Draft EIR (see Appendix D for adverts and letters advising registered stakeholders of the

-Public Meetings, as well as invitations to the Key Stakeholder Meetings).
+A number of public interactions will be held during the comment period on the Draft EIR (see Appendix D for adverts and letters advising registered stakeholders of the Public Meetings, as well as invitations to the Key Stakeholder Meetings).
 All comments on the document will be considered by Arcus GIBB and a response thereto will be provided in a revised Issues and Response Report (IRR), prior to submission of the Final EIR to the DEA for decision-making.

-It is anticipated that DEDEA and the DEA&DP respectively, and the NNR (amongst other Government Departments), would provide comment to the DEA on the adequacy of the Final EIR and that the DEA will consider these comments prior to making a decision on the acceptability of the proposed Nuclear-1 project.
+It is anticipated that Eastern Cape DEDEA and the Western Cape Department of Environmental Affairs and Development Planning, as well as the NNR (amongst other Government Departments), would provide comment to the DEA on the adequacy of the Final EIR and that the DEA will consider these comments prior to making a decision on the acceptability of the proposed Nuclear-1 project.
 All I&APs will be notified of the availability of the Final EIR for information purposes, as well as of the DEA's decision.